Does Salvation Guarantee A Problem Free Life?

 Her prayer changed the entire viewpoint of the rest.

-You see, in their eyes, those churches were at a disadvantage, but according to the Bible, they were at an advantage, and this old lady understood that and wished they were the ones that had that privilege.
+You see, in their eyes, those churches were at a disadvantage, but according to the Bible, they were at an advantage, and this old lady understood that and wished they were the ones that had been accorded that privilege.

 The suffering must not be self-imposed or deserved